 CRY OF BOSTON

 This website is built as a result of excruciating fear, engulfing humiliation, arduous struggles, and numerous sleepless nights and drowsy days that a Massachusetts resident has been put through.
 Starting from summer 2016, Dr. Gang Xu's life has been turned upside down completely.
 He continues to live in the fear of being murdered or being set up into a lawsuit that merely serves to consume him.
 He doesn't know if there is another trap for him that involves a MA governmental branch.
 After suspending his business for 3 years, he officially closed it last September, following its 10th anniversary.
 He is exercising extreme caution and living a semi-hiding life.

 Dr. Gang Xu is a naturalized U.S. citizen originally from China.
 On February 20, 2003, he proudly put his right hand over his heart and pledged his allegiance to the United States of America in Boston Faneuil Hall.

 Dr. Gang Xu is a scientist by training.
 He received his PhD degree from University of Iowa in 1997.
 After his fellowship at Harvard and a short stint at Yale, he ventured into the real world and discovered his passion in private education.
 He founded his business in 2009 and had since been working as an educational consultant and a private mentor in the New England independent schools community.
-It is in such a setting that he comes to understand the foundation that has made America American: the notion of community.
+It is in such a setting that he came to understand the foundation that had made America American: the notion of community.
 It is also in such a setting that he saw the gap, as well the common ground, between China and the U.S. He had written a lot, pursuing a professional life that not only offered the best services but also committed himself to the public good.
 In 2015, he publicized an observation that challenged the undiscriminating use of phonics to unprepared Chinese students, having since stopped the promotion of a practice that could be detrimental to some Chinese students in their acquisition of English as a foreign language.